 Ketamine can give sensations of lightness (like walking on the moon), dizziness, and euphoria.
 It makes people’s thoughts flow randomly; ideas can seem special and important, or pleasantly or unpleasantly muddled.
 Things may begin to look and sound different or somehow unreal.

-At Nepenthe Wellness we have created a welcoming relaxing and safe environment for people to experience ketamine treatment and there is no reason to worry about the effects of treatment.
+At Nepenthe Wellness we have created a welcoming relaxing environment with safety for people to experience ketamine treatment for Depression and there is no reason to worry about the effects of treatment.

 Patients commonly feel tired following an infusion.
 On rare occasion, some patients experience nausea after an infusion.
 If so, we have anti-nausea medication that can relieve this.
 If you are prone to nausea, we can administer anti-nausea medicine as a preventive measure before the infusion.